 Australian Company Numbers

-A company's ACN should appear on all of its 'public documents' and 'eligible negotiable instruments' (s153).
+A company's ACN must be on all 'public documents' and 'eligible negotiable instruments'.
 The items on which it should appear include:

 - statements of account, including invoices